Mar 23, 2022

 How to Create Additional Users via cPanel’s User Manager tool

-cPanel’s User Manager tool allows us to quickly create additional user accounts for e-mail, FTP or Webdisk services.
-This tutorial will provide a brief look on how to create an account, setup their password and specify services that are available to that user.
+cPanel’s User Manager tool allows us to quickly create additional user accounts for e-mail, FTP, or Webdisk services.
+This tutorial will provide a brief look at how to create an account, set up their password, and specify services that are available to that user.

 What you’ll need